redpanda-data/connect/resources/docker/profiling/README.md

 Profiling
 =========

 This docker compose sets a Benthos instance up with a custom config, [Prometheus][prometheus], [Grafana][grafana] and [Jaeger][jaeger] in order to observe its performance under different configurations.

 # Set up

-Edit the data within `sample_data.txt` to the type of input data you wish to profile with.
+- Run Grafana and Prometheus with `docker-compose up`.

-Next, edit `benthos.yaml` in order to add processors and features that you wish to profile against.
+- Edit `config.yaml` and add whatever components you want to profile with.

-Run with `docker-compose up`.
+- Run Benthos with `benthos -c ./config.yaml`.

-Go to [http://localhost:3000](http://localhost:3000) in order to set up your own dashboards.
+- Open up Grafana at [http://localhost:3000/d/PHrVlmniz/benthos-dash](http://localhost:3000/d/PHrVlmniz/benthos-dash)

-Go to [http://localhost:16686](http://localhost:16686) in order to observe opentracing events with Jaeger.
+- Go to [http://localhost:16686](http://localhost:16686) in order to observe opentracing events with Jaeger.

-Use `go tool pprof http://localhost:4195/debug/pprof/profile` and similar endpoints to get profiling data.
+- Use `go tool pprof http://localhost:4195/debug/pprof/profile` and similar endpoints to get profiling data.

 [prometheus]: https://prometheus.io/
 [grafana]: https://grafana.com/